Carlos Dávila López

 Carlos Dávila López is a Puerto Rican politician from the New Progressive Party (PNP).
 Dávila served as member of the 21st Senate of Puerto Rico from 1997 to 2001.

+Education and work expecience

+Graduated from Teodoro Aguilar High School in Yabucoa.
 Completed a Bachelor's degree in Business Administration from the University of Turabo.
-Served with the United States Army in the Vietnam War with the 1st Cavalry Division.
+Served with the United States Army from 1968 including service in the Vietnam War with the 1st Cavalry Division until been honorably discharged in 1971.
+He worked for 18 years for Johnson & Johnson Consumer Products.
+Subsequently, he was Chief Executive Officer of Consorcio del Sureste from 1993 to 1996.

+Politics

 Dávila was elected to the Senate of Puerto Rico in the 1996 general election to the District of Humacao, along with Luis Felipe Navas.
+In the four-year period from 1997 to 2000, he presided over the Commission of Municipal Affairs and was appointed Alternate Spokesperson of the Majority on April 10, 2000.
 Dávila ran for reelection at the 2000 general elections, but was defeated by the candidates of the PPD.

 After that, Dávila has worked as a Legislative Aide for the President of the Senate Thomas Rivera Schatz.